srconstantin/srconstantin.github.io/_posts/2020-04-27-antibody-testing.md

 [45]Ward, Richard L., et al. "Effects of antibody to rotavirus on protection of adults challenged with a human rotavirus." _Journal of Infectious Diseases_ 159.1 (1989): 79-88.

 [46]Ward, Richard L., et al. "Effects of antibody to rotavirus on protection of adults challenged with a human rotavirus." _Journal of Infectious Diseases_ 159.1 (1989): 79-88.

+[47]Callow, Kathleen A. "Effect of specific humoral immunity and some non-specific factors on resistance of volunteers to respiratory coronavirus infection."
+Epidemiology & Infection 95.1 (1985): 173-189.